toolbear/soon/README.md

 …
 ```

-When you have plenty of time remaining you can just to begin a new task.
+When you know you have plenty of remaining time, skip `work --complete` and just begin a new task.

 ```console
 $ soon work Ride<TAB>